 Gas prices can take a chunk out of the budget with prices significantly higher now than just a year ago.
 Tips provided in this post can help improve gas mileage as well as guide people through creating a personal budget that works for them.

-SoFi Relay allows you to track your money, all in one place, providing spending breakdowns and other financial insights — while SoFi Money® is a cash management account that you can use to save, spend, and work towards personal financial goals.
+SoFi Relay allows you to track your money, all in one place, providing spending breakdowns and other financial insights — while SoFi Checking and Savings® is a high interest bank account that you can use to save, spend, and work towards personal financial goals.

 Photo credit: iStock/FG Trade